 American magic realist painter and artist, Ivan Le Lorraine Albright, once remarked: “A color is as strong as the impression it creates.”

 “People make up their minds within 90 seconds of their initial interactions with either people or products.
-About 62‐90 percent of the assessment is based on colors alone,” says Satyendra Singh, author of a 2006 study on color in marketing.
+About 62‐90 percent of the assessment is based on colors alone,” says Satyendra Singh, author of Impact of Colors in Marketing.

 While colors tend to be underestimated by consumers, marketing agencies know all too well their importance in branding and marketing.
 The colors of a brand serve as its identity to customers, especially when it relates to persuasion.
 In fact, colors have the power to increase brand recognition by up to 80 percent, according to a study by the University of Loyola.
 Elements such as personal experiences, preference and cultural differences also impact the effect individual colors have on people.